-- LLMs are powerful & can work well... - if you provide data on the input - if you optimize your prompts - So far, ChatGPT/GPT4 are better than open LLMs - new LLMs coming up every week (Llama2, Falcon, Mistral, ...) - OpenAI closed models may have seen some of the data (~is it zero-shot?)
+- LLMs are powerful & can work well... - if you provide data on the input - if you optimize your prompts - if your data aren't too complex check your outputs! - So far, ChatGPT/GPT4 are somewhat better than open LLMs - new LLMs coming up all the time (Llama2, Falcon, Mistral, Zephyr...) - OpenAI closed models have likely seen a lot of data (~not really zero-shot)